josh-mchugh/rediscovering-javascript/chapter-7/README.md

 ## constructor.js
 A constructor may take zero, one, two or any number of parameters, including default and rest parameters.
 A constructor is called when an instance is created using the new keyword.
 Default constructor is sufficient when a constructor is not needed.

+## create-method.js
+To define a method with the new JavaScript class, we place the function body within the {} of the class definition without the function keyword.
+A method may take zero, one, or more parameters, including default and rest paramters.
+Methods may access and modify any fields of the class and may perform actions.